AdobeDocs/federated-audience-composition.en/help/compositions/activities.md

 >abstract="The Save Dataset activity lets you enrich Experience Platform profiles by federating data from external warehouses, letting you enhance customer profiles with additional attributes. "

 >[!CONTEXTUALHELP]
->id="dc_orchestration_savedataset_aepschemalist"
->title="Select Experience Platform Schema"
->abstract="Choose the Experience Platform schema for the dataset."

->[!CONTEXTUALHELP]
 >id="dc_orchestration_savedataset_primaryidentitynamespace"
->title="Select the Primary identify field"
+>title="Primary identify field"
->abstract="Select the Primary identity to use to identify the targeted profiles in the database."
+>abstract="The Primary identity to use to identify the targeted profiles in the database."

 >[!CONTEXTUALHELP]
 >id="dc_orchestration_savedataset_selectaepschema"